andkret/weather-app/README.md

 This is the repo of the Weather app from my YouTube video

 # Project structure
+In this project you build a end-to-end pipeline from requesting weather data from an API to visualizing the results on a Dashboard.
+As tools we use the weather api, Docker, AWS Elastic container registry, AWS Lambda, AWS EventBridge and Grafana as the dashboard solution.
+Here's an overview of the pipeline:
 ![Project setup image](/assets/project-structure.png)

 # What to do in the right order
 - Create account on [weatherapi.com](https://www.weatherapi.com) and generate a token
 - Clone repository to local and replace the token
-- Setup the tdengine cloud database on [tdengine.com](https://cloud.tdengine.com/login)
+- Setup the TDengine cloud database on [tdengine.com](https://cloud.tdengine.com/login)
 - Create the weather database, stable and tables berlin and sanfrancisco
-- Install tdengine connector for python with `pip install taospy`
+- Install TDengine connector for python with `pip install taospy`
-- Run the code in your VSCode or other dev env and check tdengine if the data is there
+- Run the code in your VSCode or other dev env and check TDengine if the data is there
 - Build the docker container `docker build -f dockerfile-user -t weather-data .`
 - If not done already install the AWS cli (see helpful links below)
 - Create a development user and role with the rights to ecr, create keys for that user